auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_03.md

 ```

-## Problem #5: Grades
+### Problem #5: Grades

-Create a program that for a given grade in points displays the alphabetical grade.
+Create a program that, given a numerical grade, displays the corresponding letter grade.

 Conversion table: